American Sign Language grammar: Name signs

 There are three types of personal name signs in ASL: fingerspelled, arbitrary, and descriptive.
 Fingerspelled names are simply spelled out letter-by-letter.
 Arbitrary name signs only refer to a person's name, while descriptive name signs refer to a person's personality or physical characteristics.
 Once given, names are for life, apart from changing from one of the latter types to an arbitrary sign in childhood.
 Name signs are usually assigned by another member of the Deaf community, and signal inclusion in that community.
 Name signs are not used to address people, as names are in English, but are used only for third-person reference, and usually only when the person is absent.

 The majority of people, probably well in excess of 90%, have arbitrary name signs.
-These are initialized signs: The hand shape is the initial of one of the English names of the person, usually the first.
+These are initialized signs: The handshape is the initial of one of the English names of the person, usually the first.
 The sign may occur in neutral space, with a tremble; with a double-tap (as a noun) at one of a limited number of specific locations, such as the side of the chin, the temple, or the elbow; or moving across a location or between two locations, with a single tap at each.
 Single-location signs are simpler in connotation, like English "Vee"; double-location signs are fancier, like English "Veronica".
 Sam Supalla (1992) collected 525 simple arbitrary name signs like these.